 You’ve heard of Windows RT, you may be aware of Windows 10 S. But do you know anything about Windows Lite?
-There isn’t much to know at the end of 2018, but the alleged next operating system from Microsoft is an intriguing one.
+There isn’t currently much to know, but the alleged next operating system from Microsoft is an intriguing one.
 We’ve heard that it might be the most lightweight Windows yet, designed to offer credible competition to Google’s Chrome OS and Chromebooks.
 It may even launch without the longstanding Windows branding and could power an incoming wave of dual-screen Windows devices.

 Here’s everything we know about Windows Lite so far.